mlswg/mls-architecture/draft-ietf-mls-architecture.md

 In many systems, the AS and the DS are actually operated by the same entity and may even be the same server.
-However, they are logically distinct and, in other systems, may be operated by different entities, hence we show them as being separate here.
+However, they are logically distinct and, in other systems, may be operated by different entities, hence we show them as being separate entities here.
 Other partitions are also possible, such as having a separate directory server.

 A typical group messaging scenario might look like this: